 Description

-The description of the swimlane in the workflow.
+Description of the swimlane in the workflow.

 By default, the value specified in the workflow appears here.

-The Properties tab of a swimlane appears.
+The Access tab of the swimlane appears.

 2Configure the properties of each swimlane in the workflow.